Chapter H: The Horse

-While their higher potential Momentum increases Horses' ability to send opponents flying, their extra stability also makes them more resistant to KnockBack inches when they get Knocked Back themselves.
+A Horse's extra stability also makes them more resistant to KnockBack inches when they get Knocked Back themselves.

-Like minifigs, a Horse takes one point of Smash Damage for each inch of KnockBack prevented by immovable obstacles or objects its own size or larger.
+Like minifigs, a Knocked Back Horse takes one point of Smash Damage for each inch of KnockBack prevented by immovable obstacles or objects its own size or larger.
 Smaller objects simply get Knocked Back along with the Horse.

 Even if a Horse is successfully Knocked Back, it only becomes Disrupted if the KnockBack distance is greater than the width or length of the Horse from that direction.
 Because most Horses are longer than they are wide, it's easier to knock them over from the side (where they may be less than an inch wide from right to left) than from the front or the rear (along which axis they're likely to be two inches in length or more).
-A Horse that's Knocked Back any distance less than or equal to this length less simply lands on its feet and is ready to keep fighting as usual.
+A Horse that's Knocked Back any distance less than or equal to this length simply lands on its feet and is ready to keep fighting as usual.
 A Horse that's Knocked Back further than this length lands on its side and is Disrupted.
-A Horse Knocked Back twice this length lands upside-down and Disrupted, possibly allowing upside-down Trample Damage to its own passengers.
+A Horse Knocked Back twice this length lands upside-down and Disrupted, possibly delivering upside-down Trample Damage to its own passengers.